 |The road between České Brezovo and Poltar|

 Yes, six hours is a lot of time to spend in the car in a single day, but it was still a worthwhile trip, and I'm glad we got the chance to explore the town much more thoroughly than on our first encounter with the place.
 While much of what there is to do and see in Levoča can be exhausted in an afternoon, it's still a worthy and unique destination, and we'd go there again.
-I just wish it was a little closer.
+I just wish it were a little closer.

 To see the full set of photos from Levoča, click here!